Meet the ACE Staff

 Office: Sullivan Center for Student Services, LSC, Room 260B Phone: 773.508.2722 E-mail: firstname.lastname@example.org

 As the Achieving College Excellence Counselor, Monica provides numerous services to ACE students, including academic support, financial literacy, career counseling, mentoring, and graduate school preparation.
 The Counselor is committed to creating strong involvement and community among ACE students.

 Monica earned both a Bachelor's degree in Human Development and a Master of Arts in Higher Education Administration from Boston College.
 Prior to starting at Loyola Chicago, Monica has four years of experience in Student Affairs, including work with students that identify as first generation and/or having high financial need, as well as time in both Residence Life and Career Services.
-During that time, Monica was involved in developing multiple retreats, which is experience she will draw upon in working with ACE student leaders to craft meaningful retreats for ACE students.
+During that time, Monica was involved in developing multiple retreats, which is experience she has drawn upon in working with ACE student leaders to craft the Continue To Dream Retreat here with ACE.

 Monica benefitted from a strong support network of peers, faculty, and staff during her undergraduate career, and is excited to be a part of ACE to "pay it forward" through providing the same level of guidance and support that allowed her to persist through college.
 Additionally, as an East Coast transplant here in the midwest, she would love to hear any recommendations you have to add to her ever-growing Chicago Bucket List.